Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Formulation

 \section{Formulation}

 Semantic segmentation is often stated as a pixel-wise classification task, following the optimization of a loss function for training a deep network.
-In Table \ref{table:notations}, we present the notations, formulations and approximations used in our subsequent discussions.
-Besides the basic notations of the task (such as networks predictions), we explicitly include the loss functions, label-marginal regularizers and information-theoretic quantities that will be discussed in the following sections.
+Specifically, training dataset is defined as ${\cal D} = \{(X_n, Y_n)\}_n$.
+An input image is $X_n: \mathbf{\Omega} \rightarrow \mathbb{R}^2$, where $\mathbf{\Omega}\subset \mathbb{R}^2$ denotes the spatial image domain, and the corresponding ground truth (GT) is $Y_n: \mathbf{\Omega} \rightarrow \{0, 1\}^K$ where K is the number of classes.
+We denote the region $k$ in GT as $\mathbf{\Omega}_k = \{i \in \mathbf{\Omega} | y_{ik} = 1\}$, and then the proportion of region $k$ is calculated as $\hat{y}_{k} = \frac{|\mathbf{\Omega}_k|}{|\mathbf{\Omega}|}$.
+Assume we have a deep network parameterized by $\theta$, it generates a feature embedding (or logit) for each pixel $\mathbf{f}_i^{\theta}$.
+Note that the feature embedding is the input of the softmax probability prediction of the network, which is denoted as $(p_{ik})_{1 \leq k \leq K}$.
+With the softmax prediction, the predicted proportion of class $k$ is calculated as $\hat{p}_{k} = \frac{1}{\mathbf{|\Omega|}}\sum_{i \in \mathbf{\Omega}} p_{ik}$.
+In Table \ref{table:notations}, we listed all the notations, formulations and approximations used in this paper.
+Besides the basic notations of the task (such as networks predictions), we explicitly include the loss functions, region-size regularizers and information-theoretic quantities that will be discussed in the following sections.
 We note that, to facilitate the reading of our analysis, we write the CE and Dice losses in a non-standard way using summations over the ground-truth segmentation regions, rather than as functions of the labels.
 Also, while we provide the CE loss for all segmentation regions, we give Dice for a single region.
-This is to accommodate two variants of the Dice loss in the literature: in the binary case, Dice is typically used for the foreground region only \cite{vnet2016}; in the multi-region case, it is commonly used over all the regions \cite{WongMTS18logdice}.
+This is to accommodate two variants of the Dice loss in the literature: in the binary case, Dice is typically used for the foreground region only \citep{vnet2016}; in the multi-region case, it is commonly used over all the regions \citep{WongMTS18logdice}.
 Finally, to simplify notation, we give all the loss functions for a single training image, without summations over all training samples (as this does not lead to any ambiguity, neither does it alter the analysis hereafter).
 In the training iterations, we use the mean values across all the training samples via standard mini-batch optimization.